 The Partner Journey

 The word journey means it has a roadmap–with a beginning and an end.
-When it comes to partner relationship management the roadmap is all about attaining higher sales velocity and better customer satisfaction at a lower cost of sales and services.
-The beginning of this journey starts with partner recruitment and it ends with a high performing channel.
+Regarding partner relationship management, the roadmap is about attaining higher sales velocity and better customer satisfaction at a lower cost of sales and services.
+The beginning of this journey starts with partner recruitment and it ends with a high-performing channel.

-That’s why the notion of a partner journey revolves around a framework, but it’s highly dynamic–not like a Disney roller coaster ride, but more like a seasoned traveler that ventures through dozens of countries with a pre-determine budget to attain certain specific goals.
-In this case those goals are to make more revenue at a lower cost with a higher customer satisfaction rate and very little business risks or (legal) exposures.
+That’s why the notion of a partner journey revolves around a framework, but it’s highly dynamic–not like a Disney roller coaster ride, but more like a seasoned traveler that ventures through dozens of countries with a pre-determined budget to attain certain specific goals.
+In this case, those goals are to make more revenue at a lower cost with a higher customer satisfaction rate and very few business risks or (legal) exposures.

-With this said, there are few things that are constant.
-For a channel focused organization, partners are always going to be a critical component to any business strategy, whether it’s a vendor just starting out or an organization that has been established for years.
+With this said, few things are constant.
+For a channel-focused organization, partners are always going to be a critical component of any business strategy, whether it’s a vendor just starting or an organization that has been established for years.
 After all, the productivity of the partners determines the success of the channel.
-This is where a well-tuned partner relationship management (PRM) software or system can truly help an organization to realize its channel strategy and business goals.
+This is where a well-tuned partner relationship management (PRM) software or system can truly help an organization realize its channel strategy and business goals.

 This is the first step in a partner journey–joining a vendor organization or partner recruitment.
 You can’t expect to scale without adding new channel partners to your organization.
 There must be an ongoing and proactive effort to build relationships with potential channel partner organizations that can sell and support a vendor’s solution.
 This includes both outreach and onboarding processes.
 A well-designed partner relationship management (PRM) platform should allow you to do this well.